iwashun22/JS-Promise/README.md

 - fulfill
 - reject

-Therefore you need to include those two parameter in your _Promise_ function
+Therefore you need to include those two parameters in your _Promise_ function
 ```js
 new Promise((fulfill, reject) => {
   // code